develax/RazorExpress/docs/overview.md

 ## Views rendering and Layout system in Razor-Express
 When you have a *NodeJS Express web app* set up (an example is [here](https://github.com/DevelAx/RazorExpress/blob/master/README.md#express-web-server-example)) and run the Express framework starts to use the Razor-Express Engine as a service to read the *view templates* and process them into HTML.
 This happens as follows:

-1. Your app receives a request from the browser.
+1. The app receives a request from the browser.
-2. The Express application analyzes the request URL, finds an appropriate route which determines the file to return in response to the browser request.
+2. The Express application analyzes the request URL and finds an appropriate route which determines a file to return in response to the browser request.
 3. Express makes sure that the file actually exists and then transfers control to the Razor-Express engine.
 Also the Express can pass some data (or model) to the engine to render it with that HTML-template file content.
 4. Razor-Express reads this template file, renders HTML, and returns it back to Express.
 5. Having control back the library sends that HTML to the browser.